Each oak-framed garage and carport is fully customisable – designed to suit your exact specifications in size, layout, and architectural detail.

 Are oak garages and carports more expensive?

-Oak is a premium, high-performance building material known for its strength, beauty, and longevity.
-Your investment reflects the quality of craftsmanship, the bespoke design, and the lasting appeal of a structure built to stand for generations.
+Oak is a premium material known for its strength, natural beauty, and longevity.
+Your investment reflects the quality of the handcrafted design, durability, and the added property value an oak structure can bring.

-Final pricing depends on the design complexity, size, and how much of the structure is made from oak, but many of our clients see it as a smart, future-proof addition to their property.
+Final pricing depends on size, design, and oak usage – but many clients view it as a smart, future-proof investment in their home.